ben174/rick-roulette/README.md

 ![Roulette Wheel with Rick Astley's Head Inside][logo]
 [logo]: https://raw.githubusercontent.com/ben174/rick-roulette/master/extension/icons/icon256.png

-## A glutton for punishment?
+## Are you a glutton for punishment?

-Or do you secretly love being Rick Rolled, but don't have any friends to Rick Roll you?
-No judgement here, but this extension might come in handy for you!
+Or do you secretly love being Rick Rolled, but don't have any friends to Rick Roll you? *No judgement here*, but this extension might come in handy for you!

 Whenever you visit a YouTube page, you'll have a 1 in N chance of having the video element replaced with a Rick Roll.
 The value of N is 6 by default